San Francisco Federal Building: Reception

 The San Francisco Chronicle's architecture critic John King called the building "both daunting and dazzling, up to and including the stainless steel panels that fold over the broad concrete frame like some immense origami whim.
 Like it or not, this is architecture at its provocative best.
 The 18-story structure and its four-story annex show how buildings fit together.
 They demonstrate that simple materials can be used in fresh ways, and they prod you to think about how design and the environment are linked."
 According to his colleague at the Los Angeles Times, Christopher Hawthorne, the building "shows what happens when a celebrated American architect is compelled [...] to embrace sustainability.
 And it dramatizes a clash between the prerogatives of architectural creativity and the basics of sustainable design".
 He called the result a "hulking, aggressive tower [... and] perhaps the most ambitious of the federal government’s effort, through the General Services Administration’s 'design excellence' program, to make new courthouses and office buildings models of forward-looking design."

-The San Francisco Federal Building has been called an example of the "innovative public building projects that embrace contemporary design strategies and material approaches" that were enabled by the 1962 "Guiding Principles for Federal Architecture" directive.
-The construction budget and cost for the building was $144 million.
-The architect's decision to eliminate the usual HVAC system saved $11 million in construction costs.
-At the same time, the design's nonfunctional use of extended, folded metal sunshading at ground level, which in the opinion of some are purely for aesthetic effect, and require extensive galvanized steel bracing, added millions in materials and fabrication costs back into the project.

-Morphosis' design was selected at least partly because of its projected energy efficiency; a requirement of the GSA's brief.
-At the time of design, the GSA did not mandate LEED certification, and the building was not evaluated for it until after construction; it failed.
-Mayne said "I wasn't arrogant, but I was confident — I just assumed we had the platinum (the highest LEED) rating.
-All of a sudden we went through LEED and it wasn't working."
-Ultimately, the building received only silver LEED qualifications; two steps below platinum.